stomg7969/ecommerce-solo-project-frontend/README.md

 _Flatiron School Module 5 solo project (FRONTEND)_

+**An online shopping website for children innerwear.
+Customers can browse products and purchase.**

 #### For this project, frontend and backend are now split into two repositories.

 Original commits are in [this repo](https://github.com/stomg7969/ecommerce-website-solo-project)